List of Girls und Panzer characters: Anglerfish Team

-Commander-in-chief of the Ōarai Sensha-dō team and captain of the anglerfish team.
+Commander-in-chief of the Ōarai Sensha-dō team and captain of Anglerfish Team.

-Second years student, she is the anime's main protagonist, Miho is a girl who comes from a long line of tank operators.
+A second-year student, she is the anime's main protagonist.
+Miho is a girl who comes from a long line of tank operators.
 Previously she attended Kuromorimine and commanded the flag tank, a Tiger I, in the national championships a year ago against Pravda.
 However, after she abandoned it to rescue the crew of another tank that had fallen into a river, her tank was knocked out.
 This ended a nine year winning streak by Kuromorimine and Miho subsequently avoided Sensha-dō and transferred to Ōarai Girls Academy specifically because it did not have Sensha-dō.
-However, after Sensha-dō is revived by the school, Miho is forced by the student council to take it up again due to her being the only girl in school with actual Sensha-dō experience.
+However, after Sensha-dō is revived by the school, Miho is forced by the student council to take it up again due to her being the only student with actual Sensha-dō experience.
 She starts to enjoy Sensha-dō after spending time with her new friends.
 Although shy and reluctant, she is a good strategist.